MULTIDISCIPLINARY ARTGINEER

-Following a quietly transformative experience, he turned to art and started working at the intersection of engineering, time, and material behavior.
+Following a quietly transformative experience, Mehmet Salih Kanber (MSK) turned to art and started working at the intersection of engineering, time, and material behavior.
 He creates engineered artworks that render overlooked beauty perceptible.
 Extending beyond traditional exhibition spaces, his practice enters urban environments, prompting unexpected pauses and renewed ways of seeing.

 WHY HE CREATES - ARTIST STATEMENT